dciliberti/arduinoElevatorTrimOLED/README.md

 This may be launched before or even after starting FlightGear.

 Finally, as previously stated, the XML script must be moved once for all in the protocol folder of your FlightGear installation.
 Now you are ready to go.
-Launch FlightGear with your preferred mode (command line or launcher) by adding the following command (no space between chars!):
+Launch FlightGear with your preferred mode (command line or launcher) by adding the following command **with no space between chars!**:

 `--generic=socket,in,30,localhost,21567,udp,arduinoElevatorTrim`

 where we are telling FlightGear to apply a generic protocol via socket, read input 30 times per second, on the address localhost, port 21567, UDP protocol, instructions in the arduinoElevatorTrim.xml file.
 Enjoy your personal trim wheel!

+### arduinoElevatorTrimOLED.ino
+This is the script to load on the Arduino board.
+Adjust line 16 (type of display) as needed.

+### arduinoElevatorTrim.py
+This is the script to be executed along with FlightGear to "translate" serial communication into UDP packets.
+You need Python installed in order to execute this script.
+Modify line 14 (USB port where the Arduino is connected) as needed.

+### arduinoElevatorTrim.xml
+this is the script to add in the folder <FlightGearRoot>/data/Protocol.

 ## External sources
 [Oled gauge graphics by pakganern](https://steemit.com/utopian-io/@pakganern/oled-display-gauge-meter-using-potentiometer-arduino)